by Gregory James

 “None are more hopelessly enslaved than those who falsely believe they are free.” ~Johann Wolfgang von Goethe, German philosopher, writer, poet, theoretical physicist (1749-1832)

-This very cleverly crafted and manipulated ideological control system insists that you may be free; that you may enjoy the American Dream of equality and happiness, so long as you make a lot of money.
-That idea may well have been quite reassuring and appealing a couple hundred years ago for the droves of immigrants poring into the US to enjoy the fruit of their labors without having to bow before a class system or monarchy — never mind that 99% of them ended up as cheap labor and factory fodder for the industrial revolution (which just so happened to coincide thereabouts the same time as the dawning of the new “free and equal” society with wide-open boarders and a sure-fire “American Dream” to boot… interesting that).
+Our society – this very cleverly crafted and manipulated ideological control system – insists that you may be free; that you may enjoy the American Dream of equality and happiness, so long as you make a lot of money.
+That idea may well have been quite reassuring and appealing a couple hundred years ago for the droves of new settlers poring into the US to enjoy the fruit of their labors without having to bow before a class system or monarchy — never mind that 99% of them ended up as cheap labor and factory fodder for the industrial revolution (which just so happened to coincide thereabouts the same time as the dawning of the new “free and equal” society with wide-open boarders and a sure-fire “American Dream” to boot… interesting that).
 And however much that amazing yet aggrandizing idea may have emboldened the backbone of a hard-working and commendable workforce, and roused a spirit of ingenuity that would change the face of the world, that idea is now, more obviously than ever, as obsolete as it is fantastical.
 And it has left us with a system of gluttonously shameless consumerism with an inevitable and ever-increasing rate of inflation.
 The current version of the “American Dream” of prosperity becomes less and less likely to attain, requiring more and more personal sacrifice, and more and more false identification with the idea that this is the way its supposed to be.
 Is it not plain to see that within such a maladjusted paradigm the root of all evil — the love of money — promotes and even necessitates every kind of lying and cheating imaginable.
 “It’s only business”, we tell ourselves so callously.
 “It’s just the price of success” — and that’s presuming, of course, that “financial success” equates to “happiness”.

 Did you read between the lines?
 It was only ever the “pursuit of happiness” that was promised, not the obtainment of it.